 March – May 2019: Junior Interpreter training (8 – 13 year olds)

 In spring of 2019, two groups of 15 local youths ages 8 – 13 will learn interpretive skills over the course of two weekends.
 These Junior Interpreters will start their first day at the Bowtie, learning new skills with the support of the six Youth Mentors and California State Parks staff.
-That afternoon, facilitators will guide the Junior Interpreters to reflect on the skill they have just learned, and how best to share that skill.
+That afternoon, facilitators will guide the Junior Interpreters to reflect on the skill they have just learned.

 The following weekend, Junior Interpreters will return to the Bowtie to teach their friends and family their new skill!
-This event will conclude with a campfire and s’mores, featuring short storytelling presentations from the participants.
+This fireside event will feature short storytelling presentations from the participants.
+S’mores will be provided.

 Collin O’Mara-Green has a long history of conveying complex concepts in understandable ways for all ages in museums, parks, businesses, and schools.
 Currently his engaging “Stargazing with Discovery@Sea” program, developed for Princess Cruise Lines, teaches staff aboard 17 vessels how to identify night sky constellations for the benefit of cruise passengers.
 While leading the MRCA’s Bridge to Park Careers youth leadership program, Collin guided a group of young adults, who were novices to park occupations, to learn the necessary skills to become nature interpreters over 4 months of training.
 Some 3 years later, more than half of the program participants are fully employed with in local parks and governmental organizations around Los Angeles.